harshrajkr/better-reads/README.md

 | `Homepage URL`| Can be anything, just the app (gp url 8080) |
 | `Authorization Callback URL`| Call back url the one listed above `${homepage}/login/oauth2/code/github` |

-- Click `[Register Application]`
+- `✅ 2.4.e` - Click `[Register Application]`

 ![new_terminal](https://github.com/datastaxdevs/workshop-betterreads/blob/master/img/githubapps4.png?raw=true)

-- The application is created.
+- `✅ 2.4.f` - The application is created.
 You got your clientId.
 You will have to generate a clientSecret now.
 Once you get both save them on a text file in your machine we will need them later

 ![new_terminal](https://github.com/datastaxdevs/workshop-betterreads/blob/master/img/githubapps5.png?raw=true)

-- When everything is set you can upload am image for your application and save the change with `[Update Application]`.
+- `✅ 2.4.h` - When everything is set you can upload am image for your application and save the change with `[Update Application]`.

 ![new_terminal](https://github.com/datastaxdevs/workshop-betterreads/blob/master/img/githubapps6.png?raw=true)

-- Open `application.yml`

-- Open file `src/main/resources/application.yml` in your project
+- `✅ 2.4.i` - Open file `src/main/resources/application.yml` in your project

 ```
 gp open /workspace/workshop-betterreads/better-reads-webapp/src/main/resources/application.yml
 ```

-- Changes keys `client-id` and `client-secret` with your values for the provider `Github`.
+- `✅ 2.4.j` - Changes keys `client-id` and `client-secret` with your values for the provider `Github`.

 ```yaml
   security: